AnyAnonym/WebApp-with-GoogleSheet_comunication/README.md

 to publish our webseite we use firebase

-in public are all our scripts
+in public are all our scripts for the frontend in functions are all our scripts for the backend

 ------------------------------------------------------------------------------------
 since we use firebase only I can deploy the webseite. -> so please write me under kilian.pimminger8@gmail.com